 Can I Partially Cover A Surface To Soundproof It?

-Of course, partially covering a surface can help.
-But you can’t completely soundproof a room without giving it the full treatment.
-If your goal is to reduce sound then go ahead and partially cover it with an added layer.
+Partially covering a surface can help.
+But you can’t soundproof a room without giving it the full treatment.
+If your goal is to reduce sound then cover it with an added layer.

 How Can I Test A Soundproof Job?

-You can easily test exactly how much sound is in a room by getting a decibel reader.
+You can test how much sound is in a room by a decibel reader.
 A decibel is a unit of measurement used to measure sound.
 A 20 on the scale is a whisper while a 170 is a shotgun.
 Most sounds will be between these two.